 What is the ATI Initiative?

-- California State University (CSU) system’s CSU Accessible Technology Initiative (ATI) was launched to ensure that information and communication technology is accessible
+- The California State University (CSU) system’s Accessible Technology Initiative (ATI) was launched to ensure that information and communication technology is accessible

 to all.
-The ATI, a coded memorandum from CSU Chancellor's office, focuses on three
+The ATI, a coded memorandum from the CSU Office of the Chancellor, focuses

-- Instructional materials, to include books, lab manuals, handouts and other documents, multimedia, and courses.
+- Instructional materials, including books, lab manuals, handouts and other documents,

-- Websites, to include webpages managed by each of the system’s 23 campuses.
+- Websites, including webpages managed by each of the system’s 23 campuses.

 What is CAARP?

 - CAARP is the CSU Addressing Accessibility Requirements Project.
 SDSU, like other California

 State University system schools, has developed a comprehensive CAARP Plan to improve

 - SDSU, through its values of diversity and inclusion, is committed to prioritizing